Sagarnandeshwar/Variational_Inference_Of_Bayesian_Linear_Regression/README.md

 # Variational inference of Bayesian polygenic risk score regression with spike-and-slab prior
-Implemented the variational inference (VI) algorithm to infer Bayesian linear regression coefficients that follow a spike-and-slab prior and reparametrized into Bernoulli-Gaussian prior.
+Implemented the variational inference (VI) algorithm to infer Bayesian linear regression coefficients that uses a spike-and-slab prior and reparametrized into Bernoulli-Gaussian prior.

 ## Variational Inference
 Variational inference is a technique used in Bayesian statistics and machine learning to approximate complex posterior distributions when exact inference is computationally infeasible.
 It is particularly useful when dealing with models that involve high-dimensional latent variables or complex dependencies.